Community Services Department

 The Community Services Department oversees the development, operations and maintenance of Chandler parks, recreation and aquatic facilities.
 The department also oversees the management and operations of the Chandler Center for the Arts, Vision Gallery, Libraries and Museum facilities.
 Each area of the department offers citizens a variety of services, programs, activities and special events on a year-round basis.

 Chandler received the prestigious Gold Medal award presented by the National Recreation and Parks Association (NRPA) in 1998.
-The City also is one of 16 cities nationwide to have received the “Playful City USA” honor for seven consecutive years (2007-2013) as presented by KaBOOM!
+The City also is one of 16 cities nationwide to have received the “Playful City USA” honor for eight consecutive years (2007-2014) as presented by KaBOOM!
 The program is designed for communities that lead the way in fostering and encouraging the next generation of healthy and productive adults.

 Community Services Administration provides information to the public on recreational facilities, cultural and historical programs, libraries, special events, all-ages activities and various types of parks provided by the City.
 It also provides information to the City Manager's office to assist in the implementation of Council policies.
 In addition, staff provides administrative support to the Museums Advisory Board, Mayor's Committee for the Aging, Mayor's Committee for People with Disabilities, Mayor’s Youth Commission and the Parks and Recreation Board.